 Server Technology offers a complete line of intelligent PDUs, ranging from basic models with High Density Outlet Technology to advanced units with embedded switching controls.
 Server Technology also offers the Sentry Power Manager (SPM), which is an online portal for managing intelligent PDUs.
 SPM makes it easy to see exactly where PDUs are located.

 Delivering Resilience and Uptime at the Edge - July 20th 2017

 Edge computing has quickly emerged as one of the top data center trends, and we only see this pattern accelerating as the need for high-speed connectivity increases over the next 10 years.
-Edge, mobile edge and fog computing are being utilised to speed content delivery, improve services and localize analytics.
-However, these distributed and remote locations, often with no local IT support, produce additional challenges for the data centre and IT teams as they seek to ensure a seamless, always-on application service, whatever the infrastructure and wherever the data resides.
+Edge, mobile edge, and fog computing are being utilized to speed content delivery, improve services and localize analytics.
+However, these distributed and remote locations, often with no local IT support, produce additional challenges for the data center and IT teams as they seek to ensure a seamless, always-on application service, whatever the infrastructure and wherever the data resides.

 Moderated by Prof Ian Bitterlin, Principal Consultant of Critical Facilities Consulting Ltd and Phil Alsop, Editor of Data Centre Solutions magazine, Server Technology’s Marc Cram and Wolfgang Goretzki will discuss the key challenges faced by data center managers when migrating to the edge and explain how to: